canonical/microcloud/README.md

 The MicroCloud snap drives two other snaps (LXD and MicroCeph), enabling automated deployment of a highly available LXD cluster for compute with Ceph as a storage backend.

-After the first initialization steps, MicroCloud will detect the other servers, set up a cluster and finally prompt you to add disks to Ceph.
+After the first initialisation steps, MicroCloud will detect the other servers, set up a cluster and finally prompt you to add disks to Ceph.

 At the end of this, you’ll have both a Ceph and a LXD cluster, and LXD itself will have been configured with both networking and storage suitable for use in a cluster.